Income tool

 How to use this result

-Use your monthly take-home number for realistic budgeting, rent checks, debt planning, and savings goals.
-Gross salary is useful, but take-home pay is what actually matters for day-to-day decisions.
+Use your monthly take-home number for realistic budgeting, rent checks, debt planning and savings goals.
+Gross salary is useful, but take-home pay is what usually matters for day-to-day decisions.

 If your deduction rate feels higher than expected, pension and student loan settings can make a meaningful difference.